-Any business that needs clients needs to reach out with a marketing strategy.
+Any business that needs clients needs to reach out with a marketing strategy, and any business that operates in this day and age should make it a priority to measure their marketing ROI.
 But you can’t rely on a static solution and leave it alone, as our marketing environment continues to change rapidly.
 Government regulations can allow new forms of customer outreach or restrict preexisting ones, such as through anti-spam legislation.
 New innovations in consumer products open up entirely new markets and new avenues for marketing, such as consumer virtual reality.
 Greater purchasing power from an increasingly wealthy world means scaling a campaign remains an ever-present, but evolving concern.

 Don’t let your money fly away.
 Make informed ROI calculations!